squ1rrel-ctf/squ1rrel.dev/_posts/2024-05-06-squ1rrel-mutex-lock.md

 just solved distributed systems

 This challenge was the second hardest in web, with ten solves.
 As I discuss later in this writeup, I wrote this challenge in response to new trends in web security.
 Backdoored and malicious packages are becoming increasingly common, especially in the npm ecosystem.
-[Entire companies](https://socket.dev) have been created to help identify these problems, and yet I've never seen a challenge with one in a CTF before.
+[Entire companies](https://socket.dev) have been created to help identify these problems, and yet I've never seen one in a CTF before.

 ## Step 1: Getting our bearings